 If for any reason you need to reload an order from Amazon, this can be managed from DEAR.

 To reload an order from Amazon:

-- Void the sale task.
-A record of this will be kept in DEAR for reconciliation purposes but the transactional data will be deleted.
+- Void the sales task.
+A record of this will be kept in DEAR for reconciliation purposes, but the transactional data will be deleted.

 - Return to the Amazon integration Log tab and delete the Log entry.
 This will allow the order to be recaptured from Amazon.

-- Navigate to the Pending Orders tab and click Load Orders, making sure the date is set to before when the order to reload was made.
+- Navigate to the Pending Orders tab and click Load Orders, making sure to set the date before the order to reload was made.

-Each time when user or DEAR downloading sales appropriate record added to operation log.
-It also contains information about results of downloading, including the count of processed, skipped or cancelled orders.
+Each time the user or DEAR downloads sales, the appropriate record is added to the operations log, which also contains information about results of downloading, including the count of processed, skipped or cancelled orders.